 Whether it’s for a snack at home, something fancy to have alongside cocktails or for a party..
 I’ve never made two platters that look the same.

-Professional platters can be pretty expensive, so if you have the time to make your own, you absolutely should!
+Professional platters can be pricey, so if you have the time, you should absolutely can make your own..
+On a budget too, if you like.

 My top tips on how to make a beautiful grazing board, on a budget: